 What are Main Crop Tomatoes?

 Mid-season or main crop tomato plants are those that come into harvest in midsummer.
-They are ready to harvest about 70-80 days from transplant.
+They are ready to harvest about 70 to 80 days from transplant.
 They are an excellent choice for areas with a short to medium growing season and where nighttime or even daytime temps turn cool to chilly in early fall.
 These tomatoes are at their peak harvest in midsummer.

 When to Plant Mid-Season Tomatoes

-As mentioned, mid-season tomatoes are ready to harvest about 70-80 days from being transplanted into the garden.
-Most transplants were started 6-8 weeks prior to transplant in a greenhouse or inside.
+As mentioned, mid-season tomatoes are ready to harvest about 70 to 80 days from being transplanted into the garden.
+Most transplants were started six to eight weeks prior to transplant in a greenhouse or inside.

-Tomatoes, in general, will not grow when temperatures are under 50 F. (10 C.) and even that is a bit of a stretch.
+Tomatoes, in general, will not grow when temperatures are under 50 degrees F. (10 C.) and even that is a bit of a stretch.
 Tomatoes like warm weather.
-They should not even be transplanted until soil temperatures have warmed to 60 F. (16 C.).
-Of course, tomatoes run the gamut from determinate to indeterminate, to heirloom to hybrid, to cherry to slicing – each with a slightly different time frame from seeding to harvest.
+They should not even be transplanted until soil temperatures have warmed to 60 degrees F. (16 C.).
+Of course, tomatoes run the gamut from determinate to indeterminate, to heirloom to hybrid, to cherry to slicing– each with a slightly different time frame from seeding to harvest.

 When growing mid-season tomatoes, decide which variety or varieties you are going to plant and then consult the packaging instructions to determine when to plant the seeds, counting backward from the projected harvesting date.